10 prescription drugs you should not drink alcohol with

 Serious side effects are seen when combining these medications with alcohol, including drowsiness, slow breathing, memory loss, reduced motor control, and seizures.
 Medications such as carisoprodol, cyclobenzaprine, and metaxalone should not be taken with alcohol.

 Mixing alcohol and sleeping pills is another dangerous combination.
-These drugs work in a way that slows down activity in the brain to aid a person to fall asleep.
-Combined with alcohol, coordination is seriously affected, memory problems and disruption to the central nervous system results in passing out.
+These drugs work in a way that slows down activity in the brain to aid a person in falling asleep.
+Combined with alcohol, coordination is seriously affected.
+Memory problems and disruption to the central nervous system result in passing out.
 Drugs such as Ambien, Lunesta, and Sonata are used to aid sleep.

 Heparin, Coumadin, and Lovenox are blood-thinning medications known as anticoagulants designed to reduce your blood’s ability to clot.
 At the same time, this means you are more likely to bleed easily.

 Drinking while taking a blood thinner puts people at increased risk of a stroke or a heart attack.
 Even occasional drinking while taking a prescription blood thinner, can cause internal bleeding.
 Heavy drinking can also cause internal bleeding, and increase the risk of blood clot formation.

 Some people may use prescription medications and alcohol together to intensify the effects of both substances deliberately.
 These patients must get help from a treatment center that specializes in substance abuse.
 The National Institute on Drug Abuse states “prescription painkillers, sedatives, antidepressants, and antipsychotics are the most commonly used drugs mixed with alcohol.
 There are many treatment options available for addiction treatment including detox.